IanSuenfa/MyProperCSharpJourney/MyProperCSharpJourney/Feedback.md

 	Console.WriteLine(myMultiLineString);
   ```
 - Finally, have a go at using interpolation: ie `$"My name is {name}"` instead of `My name + " is " name"`.
 Once you've tried it, you can see which one you like better.

+## 2025/02/01
+A slow one this week, but I know this was due to illness.
+If you're feeling better next week, it would be good to do as much as you can to finish the introduction course and complete all introduction exercises in the Exercise folder, (not including the Exercism questions necessarily).
+I'm not sure how possible this will be, but if you could aim to get as much of that done as possible it would be good to get us back on track.